 Loren Eiseley

-An anthropologist who wrote like a poet and thought like a mystic - Eiseley's meditations on time, evolution, and consciousness are the closest Western science has come to the Hindu sense of cosmic scale and existential wonder without borrowing the vocabulary.
+An anthropologist who wrote like a poet and thought like a mystic - Eiseley's meditations on time, evolution, and consciousness are the closest Western science.

 The philosopher of philosophers, Loren Eiseley was a scientist, an anthropologist, but he was also above categorization.
 He was not a traditional philosopher propounding an ‘-ism’ or championing a school of thought.
 He could be most accurately called a ‘modern Thoreau’.
 He seamlessly mixed literature with category-defying philosophy, directly commenting upon nature of existence and life on earth.